bradymckay/NASCAR-SQL-Project/README.md

 # NASCAR-SQL-Project
 SQL Project Using NASCAR Cup Series Championship Information

-Project can be found on data.world
+Project data can be found on data.world.

+The information collected was to find interesting points of data from the history of NASCAR.